 This bit of Wallace family history is in honor of Veterans Day.
 Lew and Susan Wallace had one son, Henry.
 Henry and his wife, Margaret Noble Wallace, had two sons.
-Their eldest was named Lew Jr. and their second son was named William Noble.
-Both grandsons would have made their grandfather proud with their service during World War I. If Lew Wallace was a hero in the Civil War, his grandson William should also be remembered for his valiant service.
+They named their eldest Lew Jr. and their second son William Noble Wallace.
+Both grandsons would have made their grandfather proud with their service during World War I. Lew Wallace was a hero in the Civil War.
+His grandson William should also be remembered for his valiant service.

-Nicknamed “Tee,” William Noble was born in 1895 and attended Indianapolis Public Schools.
+Nicknamed “Tee,” William Noble Wallace was born in 1895 and attended Indianapolis Public Schools.
 A handsome and dynamic young man, he had a stronger scholastic aptitude than his famous grandfather as he ultimately graduated from The Hill School, an exclusive preparatory school in Pennsylvania.
 He then enrolled in and graduated from Yale where he was a member of Hill School Club at Yale; the University Club, the university wrestling team; the Sword & Gun Club, Delta Kappa Epsilon and the Elihu Club.

-In June 1918, his command moved to Chateau Thierry and in the attack at Belleau Woods he led his platoon over the top of a hill in fighting as fierce as any Lew witnessed in the Civil War.
-Just a few weeks later in July, Tee took his platoon forward and was hit by piece of high explosive about noon while leading his men in the attack on Vierzy—the preliminary advance on Soissons.
+In June 1918, Tee’s command moved to Chateau Thierry.
+In the attack at Belleau Woods he led his platoon over the top of a hill in fighting as fierce as any Lew witnessed in the Civil War.
+Just a few weeks later in July, Tee took his platoon forward.
+A piece of high explosive hit Tee about noon as he led his men in the attack on Vierzy—the preliminary advance on Soissons.
 His regiment was cited by the French for this action and his company was awarded Croix-de-Guerre with Palm.
 Tee was evacuated to Base Hospital No. 43, where he recovered.

-For his service, Tee was posthumously given the American Field Service Medal with letter from the French Ministry of War; a trophy was awarded in his memory by his friends at a track meet held by the Second Division Post, American Legion, in New York City; he received the Distinguished Service Cross for extraordinary heroism; and he was given the Navy Cross.
+For his service, Tee posthumously received the American Field Service Medal with letter from the French Ministry of War.
+His friends awarded a trophy in his memory at a track meet held by the Second Division Post, American Legion, in New York City.
+He received the Distinguished Service Cross for extraordinary heroism.
+In addition, he was given the Navy Cross.
 After the War, Henry travelled to France and reclaimed his son’s body.
 He buried William Noble Wallace in Oak Hill Cemetery with the rest of his family.

-A fellow officer said: In his last battle his company had lost 132 men in twenty minutes and was ordered to retire for replacement.
+A fellow officer wrote about Tee’s mission.
+In his last battle, his company lost 132 men in twenty minutes.
+They retired for replacement.
 But Lt.
 Wallace, “owing to his indifference to high explosive shell fire and skill in sketching, was ordered to remain and sketch the ground in advance.
 He had accomplished this special mission and was returning to deliver his map when struck by a shell.
-No nobler life has been laid on the altar of
+No nobler life has been laid on the altar of Liberty.”